Tony Campolo

-Anthony Campolo (born February 25, 1935) is an American sociologist, Baptist pastor, author, public speaker and former spiritual advisor to U.S. President Bill Clinton.
-Campolo is known as one of the most influential leaders in the evangelical left and has been a major proponent of progressive thought and reform within the evangelical community.
-He has also become a leader of the Red-Letter Christian movement, which aims to put emphasis on the teachings of Jesus.
-Campolo is a popular commentator on religious, political, and social issues, and has been a guest on programs such as The Colbert Report, The Charlie Rose Show, Larry King Live, Nightline, Crossfire, Politically Incorrect and The Hour.
+Anthony Campolo Jr. (February 25, 1935 – November 19, 2024) was an American sociologist, Baptist pastor, author, public speaker, and spiritual advisor to U.S. President Bill Clinton.
+Campolo was an influential leader in the evangelical left.
+Campolo was a popular commentator on religious, political, and social issues, and had been a guest on programs such as The Colbert Report, The Charlie Rose Show, Larry King Live, Nightline, Crossfire, Politically Incorrect and The Hour.

 Early life and education

-Campolo graduated from Eastern College in 1956, and later Eastern Baptist Theological Seminary (now Palmer Theological Seminary).
-He earned a PhD from Temple University.
-He was ordained a Baptist minister and evangelist.
+Campolo was born to an Italian-American family in Philadelphia on February 25, 1935.
+He studied at Eastern College and obtained a Bachelor of Arts in 1956.
+He was ordained a Baptist pastor in 1957.
+He also studied theology at Palmer Theological Seminary and obtained a Bachelor of Divinity in 1960 and a Master of Divinity in 1961.
+He studied sociology in Temple University and obtained a Doctor of Philosophy in 1968.